-Although this is a contrived example, in principle it suggests that turn tak- ing has some implications for effective structures in language.
-In other words, languages do not adapt just to our individual cognition, but to the way we use cognition in interaction.
-If we had infinite time to prepare and process language, then these pressures would not apply.
-However, the majority of language use happens in conversation, and in conversation we have to think fast.
+Although this is a contrived example, the thought experiment suggests that in principle turn taking may have some implications for effective functional structures in language.
+Languages do not adapt just to our individual cognition (cf. Christiansen & Chater 2008, Language as shaped by the brain, BBS), but to the way we actually deploy the cognition in interaction.
+It is not only the evanescent speech signal, but also the temporal pace of conversation that makes the cognitive pressures on normal language use so intensive.

-Let us consider the implications for basic word order (the order of the subject, object and verb in a canonical transitive clause).
-If the verb provides the syntactic frame for a sentence and is a crucial conveyor of the pragmatic action, then its position in the sentence might adapt to several pressures.
-Verbs in final position give speakers more time to plan the most complex component of the turn.
-On the other hand, verbs in initial position allow the listener to interpret the previous turn and start planning their own turn earlier.
+Let us consider the implications for basic word order - that is, the order of the subject, object and verb in a canonical transitive clause.
+Through its lexically-specified argument structure, the verb provides the syntactic frame for a sentence and provides crucial semantic information about the action reported.
+Hence its position in the sentence might adapt to several processing pressures.
+Predictions here are complicated by the fact that the functional adaptation of a sentence structure to its interactive use must be viewed from two perspectives: the point of view of the speaker, and the point of view of the recipient or comprehender.
+As has been noted in previous pragmatic work, what is good for the speaker may be bad for the recipient, and vice versa.
+Consider, for example, the structure of the lexicon: making many semantic distinctions may be helpful for the recipient trying to recover the speaker’s intended referent, but force the speaker to make careful choices between many alternatives (Zipf 1949, Horn 1984).
+In a similar way, verbs in final position may give speakers more time to plan the most complex component of the turn.
+On the other hand, verbs in initial position allow listeners to anticipate the unfolding of the incoming turn, using the predictive possibilities offered by the verb’s argument structure, and thus start planning their own response much earlier.
+Here there is again a zero-sum type of situation: what is good for the speaker (verbs at the end) is bad for the recipient, and what is good for the recipient (verbs at the beginning) is bad for the speaker (who must plan the whole sentence up front), as sketched in Figure 3 (Panel A).